-Single parents looking for ways to afford a home need to think about as many ways as possible to earn more cash
+Single parents looking for ways to afford a home need to think about ways earn more cash.

-Saving to afford a home is a difficult enough task for two people.
-Even more so when a couple have a dependent child.
-But what about single parents raising a child at the same time.
+Saving to buy a home is a difficult task for two people, especially when the couple has a dependent child.
+Unfortunately, when it comes to a single parent raising a child, it can be even more difficult to save money for a home.
 How can a single parent afford a home?

-If you’ve got an income, then there’s no reason why you can’t get a home loan.
-The question is how much you can borrow as a single income household.
-Many home loan lenders will accept an application from a single parent.
-The usual home loan eligibility criteria applies: a deposit is required, it’s good if the borrower can show a history of savings, and the borrower needs to have an income.
+Many home loan lenders will accept an application from a single parent, although you will still need to meet the usual home loan eligibility criteria.
+You will need a deposit, a history of savings and an income.
 You can read more about the application and eligibility requirements on our home loan review and application pages.

-We’ve listed some tips and ideas below for single parents who want to increase their income and saving for a home loan.
+We’ve listed some tips and ideas on how single parents can increase their income and savings for a home loan.

 Compare mortgage brokers

+You may want to look into getting a mortgage broker to help you.
 Mortgage brokers have an intimate knowledge of which lenders to approach to obtain a home loan for a single parent.
-They'll know which lenders will accept government assistance as a source of income, and will help you work out how much you'll realistically be able to borrow to avoid you being rejected for a loan.
+They'll know which lenders will accept government assistance as a source of income, and will help you work out how much you'll realistically be able to borrow to avoid being rejected for a loan.
 Best of all, mortgage brokers generally obtain a commission from the lender, so it's a free service to consumers.
 You can compare brokers below, and if you're interested, you can click 'Enquire' to lodge an obligation-free enquiry.

 |Broker||Details||No. of Lenders|